jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-022-helm-release-resource.md

 **User demand**: [Issue #127](https://github.com/jmorris0x0/terraform-provider-k8sconnect/issues/127) demonstrates real users trying to bootstrap foundation services (Cilium, cert-manager, ArgoCD) alongside cluster creation.

-**The Helm provider's fatal limitation**: Provider configuration happens before resources are created, so you can't reference cluster credentials from a cluster being created in the same apply.
+**The Helm provider's limitation**: Provider configuration happens before resources are created, so you can't reference cluster credentials from a cluster being created in the same apply.
 This makes bootstrapping impossible.

 **Real-world use case from #127**:
 ```hcl